cdl-geneseo/geneseo-dictionary/S/Sigma-Tau-Delta.md

 # Sigma Tau Delta

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Sigma Tau Delta

 Created by  Unknown User (eo7) on Nov 16, 2012

 n.
 The English Honor Society.&quot;Dr. Paku is the adviser for Sigma Tau Delta.&quot;EOberdorf, S-Z, 2012